 All benefits will accrue at the same rate as any new employee.
 A former County employee shall be required to serve the same probationary period as a new hire.
-The rehired employee will begin his term of service again, all years of service prior no longer count as time worked.
+The rehired employee will begin his term of service again, all years of service prior no longer count as time worked, unless the employee was rehired as a result of reinstatement as described in Section 5.6E.